 SLU is a Google campus; faculty, staff, and students have access to develop a site in the "sites" feature; however, please know that anyone who leaves the institution will not have indefinite access to their SLU google apps account.
 Many free programs exist outside of SLU's Google apps (example: Wordpress, Google sites, Google Blogger, Weebly, and more).

 - title page

 - continuous pagination with a Table of Contents

 - labeled tabs

-We recommend that participants consider their professional and personal needs when deciphering which option is best for you.
+Participants should consider their professional and personal needs when discerning which option is better for them.
 An online portfolio is easily shared with many constituents and is helpful for cultivating an online presence.
 A binder portfolio facilitates face-to-face conversations about teaching.

 Review the Portfolio Rubric for detailed assessment criteria.

 Portfolios are due near the end of each semester.
 Once a portfolio is received, participants schedule a 30-minute meeting with Center staff for an in-person review meeting.

 Each portfolio is reviewed by two Center staff in order to provide different perspectives and richer feedback to participants.
 Portfolios are evaluated based on criteria within the Portfolio Rubric.
 Both reviewers are present for the review meeting, when possible.